 - a.
 Cash and cash equivalents- Cash and cash equivalents are held with a major Canadian (chartered bank) and therefore the risk of loss is minimal. - b.
-Receivables The Company is not exposed to significant credit risk from its trade and other receivables.
+Receivables The Company is not exposed to significant credit risk from its receivables.

-The Company's maximum exposure to credit risk as at December 31, 2019 and December 31, 2018 is the carrying value of cash and cash equivalents and receivables.
+The Company's maximum exposure to credit risk as at December 31, 2020 and December 31, 2019 is the carrying value of cash and cash equivalents and receivables.